-Why she’s at UC Hastings Law: In my junior year at Howard, I took a business law class.
+Why she’s at UC Law SF: In my junior year at Howard, I took a business law class.
 The material was pretty provocative, and it became the only class that I was genuinely interested in and found myself engaged with.
 The following year I took some pre-law classes, including a technical writing course.
 I’ve always loved to write, and I loved the challenge of taking complicated concepts and simplifying them.

 What drives her: A desire to help others, particularly people of color, in a way that no one else can.
 Not to say that I’m the smartest person on the planet, but everyone thinks differently; my particular perspective could highlight something someone else would overlook.

 Her favorite course so far: I’ve actually been pleasantly surprised.
 I love all my professors.
 I really appreciate Professor Emily Murphy, who teaches Contracts.
 She’s brilliant, funny, encouraging, supportive, and never makes anyone feel dumb.

 Where you will find her in her off hours: I like to go to Professor Stefano Moscato’s office hours and hang out.
 I still love to read for fun; I could spend days reading YA paranormal fantasy.

 Her HBCU experience: My mom’s side of the family is white, and I grew up with them for the most part, in predominantly white communities and in predominantly white schools.
 The black side of my family, my dad’s side, is in Alabama and I never really got a chance to know them, so I was excited to experience black culture and black pride on such historic ground as Howard University.